jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Beaconing/3. Websocket-WSC2/README.md

 * I won't be going into details with the code-execution sequences but will focus on a key difference between WSC2 & Empire C2.
 * Now if you filter the log to only look at Event ID 3, you will find that there are only 4 events that indicated communications to Kali host.
 I also let it run much longer but not capture in the logs uploaded. **There is NO repeated Event ID 3 events from Powershell or these 3 IExplorer processes.**
 * Even if there were heartbeat messages from C2 to Agent *(bear in mind the Agent is acting as the Websocket server as described in the blog earlier)*, *it is unlikely to be recorded in Sysmon Event ID 3 since this event is about Network Connection Initiated*.
 * This is unlike Empire or Metasploit C2 where you get periodic ID 3 events from the agent process.

+## Questions

+What happens if we observe this with Wireshark or network forensics?